jimbocodes/Algae-of-Victoria-/README.md

 This repository contains detailed species lists, diagnostic features, ecology and distributions of the marine benthic flora for Victoria.
 The repository uses data collated from sources such as [Atlas of Living Australia](https://www.ala.org.au/) and [The Australasian Virtual Herbarium](https://avh.chah.org.au/) with key features collated and pulled from a customised Microsoft Access database.

-These resources will be hosted on the Content Management System (CMS) Contentful (Google Cloud) and posted using [Jekyll](https://github.com/jekyll/jekyll) via the URL: **https://creaturesoftheholocene.com/**
+These resources will be hosted on the Content Management System (CMS) Contentful (Google Cloud) and posted using the static site generator [Jekyll](https://github.com/jekyll/jekyll) via the URL: **https://creaturesoftheholocene.com/**

 >[!NOTE]
 >This repo may develop and extend to encompass the marine benthic flora of Southern Australia, sub-Antarctic and Antarctic Penninsula.